Kappa-org/FileManager/README.md

 **NOT WORKING**

 Modern system for easy working with files and images on the server.
-Can be used as plugin for tinyMCE or CKEditor or as clasic Nette Framework component to.
+Can be used as plugin for tinyMCE or CKEditor or as clasic Nette Framework component too.

 ###Requirements:
 -